thunder-nyc/Thunder/README.md

 // Create an output archive link to the string stream serialization::text_archive archive(stream);

-// Serialize to the archive
-archive << tensor;
+// Serialize the tensor to the archive archive << tensor;

 // Now you can see the content of the serialized data